 Pressure-assist flush designs use a mechanism within the tank of the fixture to create siphon action by incorporating air pressure into the flush.
-It offers more power, creating potent movement in the water as it swirls around the bowl to remove waste particles.
+It gives more power, creating potent movement in the water as it swirls around the bowl to remove waste particles.

 Dual-flush designs typically offer a larger trapway to prevent clogging.
 They also provide two different flushes from which to choose, usually designated as a “1” and “2” on their levers or push-button activation.
 This design gives you the option to flush with only half of a tank of water, which can cut down on your water use.

 Benefits of Getting the Choice Right

-When you choose the best toilet for your bathroom, then you will have a comfortable fixture that can flush away all of the waste particles without requiring a second thought.
+When you purchase the best-reviewed toilet for your home, then you will have a comfortable fixture that can flush away all of the waste particles without requiring a second thought.

 Don’t write off a difference of an inch or two when shopping today.